Graduate Studies Faculty

 Miranda M. Lim, M.D., Ph.D.

-Research Interests:traumatic brain injury, sleep, arousal, EEG, cognition, dietary therapy, social behavior, translational studies » Click here for more about Dr. Lim's research » PubMed Listing
+Research Interests:sleep, EEG, traumatic brain injury, post-traumatic stress disorder, neurodegeneration, Alzheimer's, autism, social behavior, translational studies » Click here for more about Dr. Lim's research » PubMed Listing